tomwestlake121/r-mageddon/content/post/2019-03-19-does-luke-turn-to-the-dark-side.markdown

 Now we have the words by character we can visualise the most common words, spoken by the most important characters.
 The `stop_words` dataframe, combined with dplyr's `anti_join` allows us to eliminate pesky stop words, such as "the" and "it", so we can focus on words that can provide us with more insight.

+*Within this section of code you will see a reference to the `drlib` package.
+This is because I want to reorder the `word` column dependent upon the character.
+If I was to plot this using an average reorder, any character would have "Luke" as the top of their chart, because he was the most spoken word, even if that character didn't say "Luke" much.*

 ```r
 ## Identify the 9 characters who speak the most words